 - Hips and thighs start to build up fat.

-Physical changes in boys usually start around age 13.
+Physical changes in males usually start around age 13.
 These changes include:

 - Penis gets longer as testicles continue to grow bigger.

-- Some breast tissue may start to form under the nipples (this happens to some teenage boys during development and usually goes away within a couple of years).
+- Some breast tissue may start to form under the nipples (this happens to some teenage males during development and usually goes away within a couple of years).

-- Boys begin to have wet dreams (ejaculation at night).
+- Males begin to have wet dreams (ejaculation at night).

 - As the voice begins to change, it may “crack,” going from high to lower pitches.